The Overlake School

-The Overlake School is a 5-12 private, non-sectarian, co-educational, college preparatory school in Redmond, Washington, United States that was founded in 1967 by Charles Clarke.
+The Overlake School is a grades 5–12 private, non-sectarian, co-educational, college preparatory school in Redmond, Washington, United States that was founded in 1967 by Charles Clarke.

 History

 The original campus was located at the Redwood Manor by Marymoor Park.
 It was soon relocated to the basement of the Eastside YMCA.
 In 1972, Dean Palmer moved the school to its current location in Redmond.

 The campus was originally a farm, and Overlake retrofitted a barn to facilitate its needs with the help of students.
 Overlake currently occupies 75 acre.
 In addition to the main school buildings, the school's property also includes the headmaster's home, a parent center (formerly a neighbor's property), several athletic fields, and a ropes course.

 In 2008 the Outdoor Wise Learning Spaces (OWLS) were created as a way to take advantage of the campus's expansive undeveloped acreage.
 But rather than clearing and developing those spaces, OWLS uses the property's signature rural nature for new outdoor learning spaces.
 The installations include an outdoor classroom, a fitness course, and a student art gallery; a weather station providing real-time readings online; and a 2.5-mile system of five trails, varying in length and difficulty, each including interpretive signs and trail marker posts.

-The humanities building was recently reconstructed and opened for classes in the spring of 2009.
+The humanities building was reconstructed and opened for classes in the spring of 2009.
 The Technology/Language Center was rebuilt and finished completion in the summer of 2011.
 The Fifth and Sixth Grade Center was the final building to be redone and was also completed in 2011.
+In addition, the new Whitten Math and Science Center was completed in 2021.
+In 2023, the school reported an endowment of $28 million.

 Academics

 Overlake offers honors tracks in Science, Math, English and History.
 Most students take more than one of the fourteen Advanced Placement courses offered in their junior and senior years.
 Students can study Spanish, French, Mandarin Chinese and Latin from sixth grade onward; at least three years of one language are required to graduate.
 Students are also given the opportunity to travel to a native country of the language they are studying during Project Week in high school.
 Overlake offers humanities electives, including "Ethnic Studies", "The Cold War", "Tell Me a Story: The Power of Stories in Human Experience", "Seriously Funny: The Rhetoric of Humor".
 Other electives span the sciences, including computer science.
 Many other electives for other courses are available as well.
 17 APs are offered in total.

-The student-teacher ratio at Overlake is nine to one and the average class size is thirteen.

 Athletics

-Overlake competes in the Emerald City 1A League of the Washington Interscholastic Activities Association (WIAA).
+Overlake competes in the Emerald Sound 1A League of the Washington Interscholastic Activities Association (WIAA).